Chelsea486MHz/pangiopi/README.md

 ## What is PangioPi?

 The PangioPi is a sneaky little hacking companion that is easy to hide and use as a remote attack platform.
-It is meant to be controlled a Flipper Zero, but any computer will do.
+It is meant to be controlled from a WebUI over Tor.

 The PangioPi continuously ingests and sniffs the following data:
 - Wi-Fi access points